Research Output per year

 Research output per year

 Anne M. Dijkstra, PhD (University of Twente) studies the changing relationship between science, technology and society from a communication perspective.
-Her research focuses on the role of the public as well as the role of researchers in this relationship and is related to new and emerging technologies.
-Key words in her research are public engagement, science communication, responsible research and innovation, co-creation, governance, risk communication and risk governance.
+Her research focuses on the role of the public as well as the role of researchers in this relationship and is related to emerging technologies.
+Key words in her research are public engagement, science communication, citizen science, responsible research and innovation, co-creation, governance, risk communication and risk governance.

 Research output: Chapter in Book/Report/Conference proceeding › Chapter › Academic › peer-review